ottopaulsen/node-red-contrib-power-saver/docs/changelog/README.md

 List the most significant changes, starting in version 1.0.9.

+## 3.0.9

+- Fix Nord Pool input for current state node, to read data when payload is set to entity.

 ## 3.0.8

 - Fix bug in Lowest Price node when period goes over midnight.